Mitch Laddie: Early career – This Time Around (2006–2010)

-Burning Bridges (2011-2013)
+Burning Bridges (2011–2013)

 Laddie later moved to UK-based Mystic Records, and his follow-up album Burning Bridges was recorded in 2011 and released in 2012, again produced by Laddie.
-The album was received to critical acclaim, gaining heavy press coverage from Classic Rock Magazine, Blues & Soul, R2 (Rock'n'Reel) & Blues Matters! as well as coverage on various radio stations.
+The album was received to critical acclaim, gaining press coverage from Classic Rock, Blues & Soul, Rock'n'Reel and Blues Matters! as well as coverage on various radio stations.
 Laddie also recorded a live session at Maida Vale for BBC Radio 2.
-The album was later voted joint Album of the Year by Blues & Soul in 2012, tied with Tedeschi Trucks Band.
+The album was later voted joint 'Album of the Year' by Blues & Soul in 2012, tied with the Tedeschi Trucks Band.
 The album was promoted with various UK and European tours, alongside Johnny Winter, Royal Southern Brotherhood and Walter Trout.

-Live in Concert & Mitch Laddie Band (2013-2014)
+Live in Concert and Mitch Laddie Band (2013–2014)

-Laddie revamped his band line-up in late 2012 and later branded himself as Mitch Laddie Band in 2013.
-The band's first move was to give in to fan demand and release a Live album.
-Live in Concert was recorded on 13 September 2013 at The Cluny, Newcastle-upon-Tyne to a sell out show and released in early 2014.
-The album featured new tracks "Linger" & "Open Your Eyes (Take It Back)" which became tracks on the band's next studio album.
-Mitch Laddie Band played Royal Albert Hall in 2014 as part of "BluesFest, sharing the stage with the likes of Sheryl Crow, Robert Cray & Gregory Porter.
+Laddie revamped his band line-up in late 2012 and later branded himself as the Mitch Laddie Band in 2013.
+The band's first move was to give in to fan demand and release a live album.
+Live in Concert was recorded on 13 September 2013 at The Cluny, Newcastle-upon-Tyne, to a sell out show and released in early 2014.
+The album featured new tracks "Linger" and "Open Your Eyes (Take It Back)" which became tracks on the band's next studio album.
+Mitch Laddie Band played the Royal Albert Hall in 2014 as part of "BluesFest", sharing the stage with Sheryl Crow, Robert Cray and Gregory Porter.

-Let You Go (2015-2017)
+Let You Go (2015–2017)

-In 2015, Mitch Laddie broke away from Mystic Records and formed Independent record label "MLBP" and began work on his third studio album, "Let You Go" with Mitch Laddie Band.
-MLB set a goal to write, record, engineer and produce an album on their own with no outside influence.
-The album was recorded over the period of 4 months at the band's personal studios at Steel Town Music in County Durham, UK.
-The album was independently released under the MLBP label in September 2015 and was praised for the band's songwriting, production and change of direction, citing a Soul and R&B influence.
-"Classic Rock: The Blues" magazine said "It's time to get funky as this Blues Man becomes a Soul brother" & "Blues Rock Review" saying "Once you listen to Let You Go, you will understand why The Mitch Laddie Band are popular in the UK.
-They have the ability to bring a variety of sounds together successfully, creating unique music that will get you groovin'."
+In 2015, Mitch Laddie broke away from Mystic Records and formed the independent record label "MLBP" and began work on his third studio album, Let You Go with the Mitch Laddie Band.
+MLBP set a goal to write, record, engineer and produce an album on their own with no outside influence.
+The album was recorded over the period of four months at the band's personal studios at Steel Town Music in County Durham.
+The album was independently released under the MLBP label in September 2015 and was praised for the band's songwriting, production and change of direction, citing a soul and R&B influence.
+Classic Rock magazine said "It's time to get funky as this Blues Man becomes a Soul brother" and Blues Rock Review saying "Once you listen to Let You Go, you will understand why The Mitch Laddie Band are popular in the UK.
+They have the ability to bring a variety of sounds together successfully, creating unique music that will get you groovin'".